kevinnguyenhoang91/protoc-docker/README.md

 #### What to run

 Before invoking a target,
-- update the version in version.txt.
+- update the version in xxx/version.txt.
 This version will be used to tag the new docker image.
 - update the relevant version info in the Dockerfile for the respective language.
 - run the make target for the language in the previous step.
 The `Makefile` contains targets for the following languages
 ```